aze5/golden-square-module/challenges/lib/recipes/task_tracker_design.md

     # ...
   end

+  def view
+    # returns array of tasks
+  end

-  def add_task(task, complete="uncompleted") # task is a string
+  def add(task) # task is a string
-    # adds a task and marks it as uncompleted by default
+    # adds a task to array
-    # returns a list of tasks
+    # no return value
   end

   def complete_task(task)